orblivion/ntfy/.sandstorm/README.md

 ### [Info in the UI](README_DETAILS.md#info-in-the-ui)

-**For the initial release we will actually explain this stuff to the user**:
+**For the initial release we will explain this stuff to the user**:

 - [x] Create a welcome screen to hold most of this info